-John Boel's wins for best news anchor three of the past four years put his career Emmy Award total at 84, but he's even prouder of his wife and two daughters.
+John Boel's wins for best news anchor three of the past four years put his career Emmy Award total at 87, but he's even more proud of his wife and two daughters.

-John is a 10-time Edward R. Murrow Award winner, but he's even prouder of his efforts helping people in the world of addiction recovery.
+John is a 13-time Edward R. Murrow Award winner, but he's even prouder of his efforts helping people in the world of addiction recovery.

 When he's not working or speaking, John enjoys fishing and training for triathlons.
-He just completed his ninth Ironman Triathlon – at the age of 54 John is also an author.
+He has completed 11 Ironman Triathlons, and at the age of 54 John is also an author.
 His book "On the News, In the News" spent three months on the Louisville best-seller list.

-John anchors WAVE 3 News Sunrise weekdays from 4:30 to 7 a.m. and he loves to tell a good story.
+John co-anchors WAVE 3 News from 5 p.m. to 6:30 p.m. each weekday, and he loves to tell a good story.

 New feelings and new emotions were all over the Miracle Playground in Fern Creek after a ribbon cutting.
 It’s a specially designed playground that is fully accessible to children of all abilities and all disabilities, physical, cognitive or emotional.